 Sure, you’ll probably get good data, but these prices probably are not in the range of the average consumer.

-Veritas Genetics, probably Dante Lab’s biggest competitor is not currently conducting business in the United States.
-Gencove, which offered a product similar to Nebula is no longer selling to consumers.
+Veritas Genetics is not currently conducting business in the United States.
+Gencove, which offered a low-pass sequencing product is no longer selling to consumers.

 This list takes a lot of time and is a work in progress.
 More companies will be added.
 If you want a company included, please post in the comments below.